 - Turn the ignition switch, and engine stop switch OFF. - Wait until the engine cools down. - Prepare a fuel hose of the inside diameter 7.5 mm (0.30 in.) and a measuring cylinder. - Remove:

-Fuel Tank Bolts (see Fuel Tank Removal)
+Fuel Tank Bolts (see Fuel Tank Removal in this chapter)